DominicWatson/view/README.md

 2. *loc*.
 This is an empty struct that the view can use for any variables that it needs within itself (local).
 3. *udf*.
 This struct will be populated with functions found in `.cfm` files within your udf directories.
 The udf directories are set when you instantiate the framework

+Finally, the framework allows your views access to the `render()` method.
+This allows views to render other views and is only possible when the parent view has the necessary data for rendering the child.

 That's pretty much it!